 This is accomplished through a network of social service and government agencies who work together to provide seamless services to businesses and individuals through referrals and open communication.

 Read more about the Eastern Shore One-Stop Center.

 Eligibility Counseling and Review

-Individuals meeting the eligibility criteria of the Workforce Investment Act who also meet the College’s admission requirements and are willing to accept employment upon completion of the program may qualify for an array of services including:
+Individuals meeting the eligibility criteria of the Workforce Innovation and Opportunity Act (WIOA) who also meet the College’s admission requirements and are willing to accept employment upon completion of the program may qualify for an array of services including:

 - Funding for tuition, books and supplies